Hyacinth Graf Strachwitz: Final battles

 Strachwitz led an ad-hoc formation in Operation Doppelkopf as part of Dietrich von Saucken's XXXIX Panzer Corps counter-offensive following the major Soviet advance in Operation Bagration.
 Saucken's goal was to relieve the encircled forces in the Courland Pocket.
 Strachwitz's attack on 18 August was preceded by a heavy artillery bombardment from the heavy cruiser Prinz Eugen; forces inside the pocket attacked to link up with Strachwitz's force.
 His troops reached the 16th Army at Tukums by midday.

-During a visit to a division command post on 24 August 1944 Strachwitz was badly injured in an automobile accident.
-The vehicle rolled over and the other occupants were killed.
+During a visit to a division command post on 24 August 1944 Strachwitz was badly injured in an automobile accident when his vehicle rolled over, killing the other occupants.
 He sustained a fractured skull and other injuries, and his survival was in doubt.
 He was treated at a field hospital, and then at Riga and Breslau.
 Strachwitz signed himself out of the hospital and convalesced at his manor in Alt Siedel from 28 November to 23 December 1944.

 The Red Army started the Vistula–Oder Offensive on 12 January 1945.
 Within a matter of days the Soviet forces had advanced hundreds of kilometres, taking much of Poland and striking deep within the borders of the Reich.
 The offensive broke Army Group A and much of Germany's remaining capacity for military resistance.
 The Soviet forces crossed the Silesian border on 19 January and Generaloberst Ferdinand Schörner was appointed commander of the army group on 20 January.

 At Schörner's headquarters at Oppeln, Strachwitz requested a frontline command.
 Schörner initially assigned him to his staff where Strachwitz developed a proposal that would create a specialized Panzerjagdbrigade (tank-hunting brigade).
 The 3rd Guards Tank Army occupied Oppeln and Groß Stein on 23 and 24 January 1945, respectively.
 Schörner authorized the creation of tank destroyer brigade.
 These brigades were not mechanized units but rather infantry soldiers deploying hand-held weapons such as the Panzerfaust.
 On 30 January 1945, he was promoted to Generalleutnant of the Reserves and put in command of the newly created Panzerjäger Brigade Upper Silesia.

 Strachwitz's command received about 8,000 recruits, mostly from the threatened territories of Pomerania, East Prussia and Silesia.
 Strachwitz' tactics quickly made news within the Wehrmacht.
 Strachwitz then became commander of the Panzerjagdverbände of Army Group Vistula, and, in April, of the Panzerjagdeinheiten of Army Group Centre.
 Strachwitz and his men fought under the command of Schörner until the German capitulation on 8 May 1945.

 Strachwitz surrendered to the US Army in Bavaria.
 He was taken to the prisoner of war camp at Allendorf near Marburg, where he was interned together with former Wehrmacht generals Franz Halder, Heinz Guderian and Adolf Galland.